-Amblyopia is a vision problem that occurs in a child when one eye is not used enough for the visual system in the brain to develop properly.
-This leads to poor vision in the affected eye.
+Amblyopia is a childhood problem that happens when one eye is weaker than the other.
+The brain chooses to take in images only from the stronger eye.
+If the weak eye doesn't have to work, it isn't able to develop good vision.
+This leads to poor vision in the weaker eye.

 How you can help your child wear an eye patch for amblyopia

 By giving support and reassurance, you can help your child comply with the patching treatment.

 It may be possible to wear the patch only at home.
 Then your child can avoid any hurtful comments or teasing that may happen because of the patch.

-- Encourage support from family, friends, and classmates.
-Offer suggestions on ways they can help make the treatment successful.
+Offer suggestions to family, friends, and classmates about ways they can help make the treatment successful.

 Try to have some fun

-Wearing an eye patch is not enjoyable.
-But there are some things you can do to make the times your child is wearing the patch more fun and to help make the treatment more effective.
+Here are some things you can do to make the times your child is wearing the patch more fun and to help make the treatment more effective.

-- Spend time with your child just after the patch is put on.
+Spend time with your child just after the patch is put on.
 It takes a short time—about 10 or 15 minutes—for the brain to adjust to having the dominant eye covered.
 Doing something fun during this time can make the transition easier.

-- If your child is wearing adhesive-type patches, let him or her decorate them.
-Check with your doctor to see if crayons, markers, stickers, or other kinds of decorations are acceptable and how to apply them.
-Decorating a patch can make your child feel better about wearing it, especially when he or she finds that family, friends, and classmates like the decorations too.
+If your child is wearing adhesive-type patches, let your child decorate them.
+Decorating a patch can make your child feel better about wearing it, especially when they find that family, friends, and classmates like the decorations too.
 Be careful not to put any decorations on the side of the patch that faces the eye.